Paramilitary forces' vehicle attacked on Quetta's Sariab Road, 3 martyred

 Rescue teams later reached the scene and moved the slain personnel's bodies to Civil Hospital Quetta.

-Two of the slain men have been identified as Anwar and Nasbullah.
+The slain men have been identified as Anwar Ali and the brothers Najeebullah and Haseebullah.

+Quetta's Deputy Inspector General of Police Razzaq Cheema said the miscreants had escaped unhurt from the spot after the attack.

 RIP